 In the USA, Biosensors has an R&D facility in Irvine California focused on the development of innovative interventional cardiology devices.

-Biosensors International does not manufacture or market interventional cardiology products in the United States.
-These products are commercialized in certain non US regions under the CE Mark, but are not approved by the United States Food & Drug Administration, and are not available for prescription or use in the United States.
+Biosensors Europe SA does not manufacture or market interventional cardiology products in the United States.
+These products are commercialized in non US regions with a CE Mark.
+They are not approved by the United States Food & Drug Administration, and are not available for prescription or use in the United States.

 For more than 25 years, Biosensors has been developing and marketing critical care catheter systems and related devices used during heart surgery and intensive care treatment.